 G. The parking of any private vehicle on either A&M-Texarkana campus for the purpose of storage, repair or habitation (unless permission is secured from the UPD) is prohibited and is cause for removal and impoundment of that vehicle.
 The owner of any such impounded vehicle will be liable for the cost of moving, towing and storing.
 The University will not be liable for any costs or damages resulting from such removal and impoundment of such vehicle.

-1. All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking hang tag.
-A&M-Texarkana parking hang tags can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
+- All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking permit.
+A&M-Texarkana parking permits can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
 Parking fees and fees for additional vehicles will be pro-rated as follows:

 - Summer only $12.00

-- Replacement permit $ 5.00 ( This would include wrecked vehicles, purchase of a new vehicle and stolen stickers
+- Replacement permits $5.00 (This would include wrecked vehicles, purchase of a new vehicle, and stolen permits)

-2. Hang Tags MUST be hung on the rearview mirror where they are visible.
-If a person has a hang tag and it is not hung on the mirror and they receive a ticket for not having a sticker, they will not be allowed to appeal the ticket.
-Permits on motorcycles can be put on the back of the motorcycle license plate so as to not affect the bike’s paint.
+- Hang tags MUST be hung on the rearview mirror where they are visible.
+If a person has a hang tag and it is not hung on the mirror and they receive a ticket for not having a hang tag, they will not be allowed to appeal the ticket.

-3. No refunds will be given for parking hang tags with the exception being when a student withdraws from the University before classes start and the hang tag still new.
-The intact sticker must be returned to the Business Office before a refund can be made.
+- No refunds will be given for permits with the exception being when a student withdraws from the University before classes start.
+The hang tag must be returned to the Business Office before a refund can be made.